Inside Rutgers Archive

 Inside Rutgers provides an informative glimpse at campus life, focusing on student interests and concerns, and showcasing student-oriented events.
 Enjoy an in-depth look at current issues impacting the university such as public safety, budgeting, and scheduling.
-Windows Media or Flip4MAC is required to view any videos.
+(Windows Media player or Flip4Mac are required to view.)

 Inside Rutgers - Season 16: Episode 5 (WMV): Latifah Chambers and Leeann Montalbano host the fifth and final episode of Inside Rutgers for the Spring 2011 semester.
 First off, Katelyn Hunt provides us vital information on a great way to learn about student jobs on campus provided by the Student Employment Office.
 Krystle Rich gives us an exclusive Player Profile on Rutgers Senior and Men’s Lacrosse member Brain Shemesh.
 We then hit the streets to see how much students knew about this year’s university commencement ceremony.
 And lastly, Philip O’Driscoll fills us in on the great efforts of Rutgers very own Seeing Eye Puppy Raising club and how you can get involved.